 My basic Big 3 when I started backpacking was.
 The total weight was 14lb 5oz.

 This is my current big 3.
 Total weight 7lb 10oz

-Note that some of the links above to not link to the exact product as some of my original gear is no longer produced.
-In those instances I’ve linked to the closest products – in some cases they will have different weights.
+Note that some of the links above do not link to the exact product as some of my original gear is no longer produced.
+In those instances I’ve linked to the closest products – in some cases, they will have different weights.

-So in the evolution of my backpacking I’ve saved over 7 pounds in just my Big 3.
+So in the evolution of my backpacking, I’ve saved over 7 pounds in just my Big 3.
 This is a huge benefit – that I don’t have to carry.
 Indeed there’s no loss in comfort – just an investment.
-It’s really hard to advice anyone to jump into the lightweight gear at the extra cost, until you are confident this is a pass time for you.
+It’s really hard to advise anyone to jump into the lightweight gear at the extra cost until you are confident this is a pass time for you.

-The backpacking Big 3 are just a portion of the gear you’ll need for backpacking.
+The backpacking Big 3 is just a portion of the gear you’ll need for backpacking.
 Here’s a complete introduction to the gear you’ll need.